Prosecutors: Brewster teacher sexually assaulted first-grade boys in ‘dark room’

 Campbell-Halley is accused of sexually assaulting two first-grade boys in a small room near his classroom.
 Police say the boys begged not to go to school after the alleged assaults as they suffered from weight loss and depression.

+“I have to speak to the bravery of these young students that were willing to talk with us,” Brewster Police Chief Heath Eldredge said.
+“The longer that this person was allowed to stay in place, potentially more victims we could have been running into.”

-Campbell-Halley, who is married and has a young son, was ordered held on $5,000 bail at his arraignment in Orleans District Court.
+Campbell-Halley, who is married and has a young son, was ordered held on $25,000 bail at his arraignment in Orleans District Court.
+He faces two counts of statutory rape of a child, which carry a life sentence.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)